-SCIS selects items for cataloguing entirely at its discretion.
+SCIS catalogues all items entirely at its discretion.
 Our cataloguers exercise the final say in what is selected for inclusion in the SCIS database.

-- appropriate for students from preschool to the final year of schooling (including vocational education in schools and accelerated university programs), or
+- are appropriate for students from pre-school to the final year of schools, (including vocational education in schools and accelerated university programs), or

-- Resources of any format: the resources described above can be in all formats, including physical books, ebooks, audiobooks, websites, apps, digital videos, kits, music notation, maps, posters and charts, DVDs and CDs.
+We catalogue resources of any format, including physical books, ebooks, audiobooks, websites, apps, digital videos, kits, music scores, maps, posters and charts, DVDs and CDs.

 Items SCIS does not catalogue (except under exceptional circumstances with the approval of SCIS management) include:

-- Resources with content rated for audiences aged 15 and over, being of a strong sexual nature or containing graphic violence
+- Resources with content of a strong sexual nature or containing graphic violence.

-- Non-commercial materials published for a small audience and not for general use
+- Materials published for a small audience and not for general use.

-- Copies of resources that may cause copyright or licensing issues, including:
+- Copies of resources that may cause copyright or licensing issues.

-SCIS may also choose not to catalogue a resource on the grounds of the quality, recency, usability or authoritativeness of content.
+SCIS may also choose not to catalogue a resource on the grounds of the quality, currency, usability or authoritativeness of content.
 This is especially likely to be the case for online content.